getfem/getfem/doc/sphinx/source/userdoc/model_contact_friction.rst

           (md, varname_u, multname_n, dataname_r, BN, DN, dataname_gap, dataname_alpha, aug_version);

 This function adds a Hughes stabilized frictionless contact brick on ``varname_u`` thanks to a multiplier variable ``multname_n``.
 If we take :math:`U` is the vector of degrees of freedom on which the unilateral constraint is applied, and :math:`\lambda` the multiplier Vector of contact force.
 Then Hughes stabilized frictionless contact condition is defined by the matrix :math:`BN` and :math:`DN` have to be such that this condition is defined by :math:`B_N U - D_N \lambda \le 0`.
 Where :math:`DN` is the mass matrix relative to stabilized term.
 The variable ``dataname_r`` is the name of the augmentation parameter :math:`r` should be chosen in a range of acceptable values. ``dataname_gap`` is an optional parameter representing the initial gap.
 It can be a single value or a vector of value. ``dataname_alpha`` is an optional homogenization parameter for the augmentation parameter.
-The parameter `aug_version` indicates the augmentation strategy : 0 for the non-symmetric Alart-Curnier augmented Lagrangian, 1 for the symmetric one, 2 for the symmetric one with an additional term, 3 for the new unsymmetric method and 4 for the new unsymmetric method with De Saxce projection.
+The parameter `aug_version` indicates the augmentation strategy :  1 for the non-symmetric Alart-Curnier augmented Lagrangian, 2 for the symmetric one, 3 for the unsymmetric method based on augmented multipliers.
 Note that the matrix :math:`DN` is a sum of the basic contact term and the Hughes stabilised term.
 You can change it with::

       getfem::contact_brick_set_DN(md, indbrick);